-- Go to System > Network > Interface .
+- Go to System > Network > Interface.

-- For the external interface, select Modify March

 - Set Addressing Mode to DHCP.

 - Select Connect to DHCP server to automatically connect to a DHCP server.

 - Select OK.

 The DFL attempts to contact a DHCP server from the external interface to set the external IP address, netmask, and default gateway IP address.
 When the DFL gets this information from the DHCP server, the new addresses and netmask are displayed in the IP address and Netmask fields.
 These fields are colored grey to indicate that the addresses have not been assigned manually.